Violet Evergarden: The Movie: Plot

-A storm prevents Violet and Claudia from leaving the island when they received a telegraph message stating that Yuris' condition has worsened.
-Violet has one last task to write a letter for Yuris' friend Lucas so she asks Iris Cannary to substitute for her.
-Benedict Blue brings Iris to the hospital, where they find Yuris unable to rise from bed.
-They decide to let him talk to Lucas via telephone to deliver his final message.
+A storm prevents Violet and Claudia from leaving the island when suddenly, they received a telegraph message stating that Yuris' condition is critical.
+Unable to write Yuris's final letter to his friend Lucas, Violet asks Iris Cannary to substitute for her.
+Benedict Blue brings Iris to the hospital, where they find Yuris completely bedridden.
+They decide to let him talk to Lucas via telephone to deliver his final message before passing away.
 After his death, Yuris' parents take turns in reading the letters he requested from Violet.

-Violet writes a final letter to Gilbert before she and Claudia leave the island.
-Touched by her words and the support of his brother Dietfried, Gilbert chases Violet as she boards a ship.
+Happy to know Gilbert is alive, Violet bittersweetly accepts his wishes and writes a final letter to him before she and Claudia leave the island.
+Touched by her words, as well as the support of Dietfried, who arrived on the island in search of him, Gilbert chases Violet as she boards a ship.
 He reunites with Violet when she jumps off the ship and tells her about his love for her, promising that he will stay by her side from now on.
 Violet later resigns from CH Postal Company to live with Gilbert on the island.
-Back in the present, Daisy visits the island to learn from the locals about their history with Violet and writes a letter to her parents.
+Back in the present, Daisy visits the island to learn from the locals about their history with Violet and writes a letter to her parents, with whom she is estranged, in hopes of mending their conflict.